Sejong Insider

 We are taught from a young age not to be wasteful.
 Admitting a mistake feels like admitting you wasted time or money.
 We stick with bad projects because we want to believe our initial effort had value.

-3. Hope over Logic
+3. Hope Over Logic

 When we are in a losing position, we stop thinking with facts and start thinking with hope.
 We hope the situation will turn around magically, even if all the evidence says it will get worse.